Pyomo/pyomo/doc/OnlineDocs/advanced_topics/flattener/index.rst

 user-provided sets.

-**When we say "flatten a model," we mean "recursively generate all components in the model, where a component can be indexed only by user-specified indexing sets (or is not indexed at all)**.
+**When we say "flatten a model," we mean "recursively generate all components in the model," where a component can be indexed only by user-specified indexing sets (or is not indexed at all)**.

 Data structures